push-based/user-flow/packages/cli/docs/recorder-exports.md

 We can add the a set of `@push-based/user-flow` actions as simple object to the steps array:

-The available types, in addition to the navigate action type, are:
+The available types are:
+- navigation
 - startTimespan
 - endTimespan
 - snapshot